sangioai/study-friend/README.md

 # 📚StudyFriend

 📚StudyFriend is a pool of AI tools that helps me study.

-It runs AI model locally thanks to the _open-source community_ ❤
+📚StudyFriend runs AI model locally thanks to the _open-source community_ ❤

 📚StudyFriend can:
 -  Generate a Q&A file from pdfs and images, useful self-evaluation of study materials.